parthsidpara/obsidian-auto-tagger-jev/README.md

   is used only as the bearer credential for that request.
 It is never logged.
 - The plugin collects no telemetry and sends no data to any service other than TypeSafe.

-## Scope

-This is v1: one command, one judgment, user-triggered only.
-Auto-triggering, multi-tier review queues, hierarchical tag selection, confidence thresholds, and non-text files are intentionally out of scope for now.

 ## Development